Kilian/electron-to-chromium/README.md

 #### electronToChromium(query)
 Arguments:
-* Query: string, required.
-A major or full electron version string.
+* Query: string or number, required.
+A major or full electron version.

 A function that returns the corresponding Chromium version for a given Electron function.
 Returns a string.